The Crunchbase Tech Layoffs Tracker

 By the numbers

-Layoffs during week ended March 8, 2024: At least 267 U.S. tech sector employees were laid off, per a Crunchbase News tally.
+Layoffs during the week ended Jan.
+16, 2025: At least 223 U.S. tech sector employees were laid off or scheduled for layoffs, per a Crunchbase News tally.

 In 2023: More than 191,000 workers in U.S.-based tech companies (or tech companies with a large U.S. workforce) were laid off in mass job cuts.